recommend-games/blog/content/posts/orchard/index.md

 {{< img src="orchard_in_orchard" alt="Orchard in an orchard" size="600x" >}}

 In order to determine the win rate, we can just simulate a series of die rolls and check if their outcome means we win or lose the game.
 Repeat this process thousands of times and we get a pretty good estimate of the win rate.
-So without further ado, here's the win rate for Orchard:
+So without further ado, here's the win rate for {{% game 5770 %}}Orchard{{% /game %}}:

 It's **68.3%**.
 You're going to win just over two thirds of your games of {{% game 5770 %}}Orchard{{% /game %}}.

 Is this particularly high or low?
 It's actually a really tough challenge in game design to calibrate the win rate of a co-operative game.
 If you ask people how often they should win a co-operative game for it to be interesting and challenging, they might say something like 50–50, but in reality people simply don't like losing and would probably be frustrated to play a game where they lose half the time.
 With that in mind, a game the children will lose 32% of the time seems like a desaster in the making. 😅

 A by-product of the simulation is that we can also look at the distribution of game lengths.
-Here's a histogram of the lengths of games of Orchard:
+Here's a histogram of the lengths of games of {{% game 5770 %}}Orchard{{% /game %}}:

 {{< img src="game_length_original" alt="Histogram over the lengths of games of Orchard" >}}